project8/nymph/Python/README.md

-NymphPy
+Nymph
 =====

-NymphPy is a Python extension of the C++-based Nymph data analysis framework.
+Nymph is a Python extension of the C++-based Nymph data analysis framework.

 Dependencies